kevinolega/callcentertrainingtips/_posts/2019-07-27-fake-savings.md

 At the time it was an iPhone 3g.

-An it's many times better than this low quality android phone.
+It's many times better than this low quality android phone.

 Breakdown: